More FM: Network breakfast

 In 2007, the More FM Christchurch breakfast show, then presented by Si and Gary, was networked into the Nelson region.

 In October 2011, More FM Auckland breakfast presenter Jeremy Corbett resigned from his long-standing breakfast show.
 Marc Ellis was announced as his replacement along with Amber Peebles & Stu Tolan.
 In November 2011 an announcement was made that new Auckland based breakfast show would be networked into the Waikato and Wellington region.
-The 'local' daytime host read out local news and weather in their respective region as part of the networked breakfast show from 6am to 10am.
+The 'local' daytime host read out local news and weather in their respective region as part of the networked breakfast show from 6 – 10 am.
 In December 2012 Amber Peebles left the show to pursue a television project.
 Her replacement was Hayley Holt.
 Marc Ellis left the show in October 2013.
 Stu and Hayley continued to present the network breakfast for the remainder of 2013, along with Joe Cotton.

 In 2014 the Christchurch breakfast, then presented by Si and Gary, became the new network breakfast show and continued to be presented from Christchurch.
 In April 2015 the networked breakfast was extended to Dunedin and Hawkes Bay with the local presenters in those markets moved to the local The Breeze station in their respective markets.
-The show is now presented by Lana Searle, Gary McCormick and Adam Percival.
+The show is now presented by Lana Searle and Adam Percival with Simon Barnett returning in 2025 after a 5-year hiatus.

-In July 2017, Pauline (Polly) Gillespie and Grant Kereama launched a Wellington-based breakfast show, which also airs in Kapiti/Horowhenua.
-In January 2018 this show was networked into five other markets, but in early 2020 the show reverted to a local Wellington breakfast show until June 2020.
+In July 2017, Pauline (Polly) Gillespie and Grant Kereama launched a Wellington-based breakfast show, which also aired in Kapiti/Horowhenua.
+In January 2018 this show was networked into five other markets, but in early 2020 the show reverted to a local Wellington breakfast show until June 2020, when the show ended.

 Weekend programming

 Originally weekend programming on all More FM stations remained local after the expansion and rebranding in 2005 including during Saturday and Sunday evenings and overnight.
 A networked evening show for weekends was introduced in late 2005.
-More FM began replacing local programming at the weekends with networked programming from 2007 onwards initially networking stations after 2pm.
-From 2014 all More FM stations were local on Saturday morning from 6am to 10am, with Auckland and Christchurch local to 7pm.
+More FM began replacing local programming at the weekends with networked programming from 2007 onwards initially networking stations after 2 pm.
+From 2014 all More FM stations were local on Saturday morning from 6 am to 10 am, with Auckland and Christchurch local to 7 pm.